balboacodes/inertia-gin/README.md

 ## Features

-This package currently supports rendering Inertia pages, with version checking, and flash data.
+This package currently supports rendering Inertia pages, with automatic asset version handling, and flash data.
 In short, it doesn't support every Inertia feature, but if you want a simple way to render Inertia pages with Gin, this will work.

 ## Installation